 The duration of the deferral requested.

-The support options available to the learner (e.g., study plan, LLN support, temporary reduction in course load, special arrangements regarding visits or other forms of communications).
+The support options available to the learner (e.g., study plan, LLN support, temporary reduction in course load, special arrangements regarding visits or other forms of communications

 You will be advised by phone or email of the outcome of your request for a deferral.
 If you are dissatisfied with the outcome of a request, you can access the Complaints and Appeals Process.

 All documentation relating to the assessment and outcome of your deferral and cancellation applications will be documented on your records.
 All discussions undertaken with the learner during the processing of the application will be recorded on the Student Management System.

-You are advised to retain your original documents (e.g., medical certificates) for your own records and submit copies with applications for deferral or withdrawal.
+You are advised to retain your original documents for your own records and submit copies with applications for deferral or withdrawal.
 Selmar Institute of Education may ask to see the original documents for verification purposes.

-3.2.3.4 RTO initiated Deferral
+d) RTO initiated Deferral

 Selmar Institute of Education can defer a learner’s enrolment in the following instances: